-Rhode Island School of Design requires at least 126 credits to complete a bachelor's degree.
+Rhode Island School of Design requires a minimum of 126 credits to complete a bachelor's degree.

 There is no accelarated degree program at Rhode Island School of Design, but students who wish to save money or graduate early can look into transferring in credits.
 Rhode Island School of Design accepts transfer credits.
-The school accepts AP credit.
 Many students like to take classes in the summer, to earn extra credits.
 However, Rhode Island School of Design does not offer classes during the summer.

 Reminder: Rhode Island School of Design may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Rhode Island School of Design has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are not required to fulfill a language requirementor a math or science requirement.

 Students are not required to take a computer class to graduate.

 Reminder: Check with Rhode Island School of Design directly for more information on requirements.
 Individual departments or majors may have additional required courses.

 When choosing a major, Rhode Island School of Design students have several choices to make.
 Scroll down to the bottom of this page to see a full list of majors offered at Rhode Island School of Design.
 Students must choose one of the majors offered by the college.
 Self-designed majors are not allowed.
 Students are not required to complete a senior project unless it is required for their specific major.
 Rhode Island School of Design offers students the option to double major, if they would like.
 Student struggling to choose just one area of study may consider a double major.

 NOTE: Declaring a double major may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when job searching or applying to a graduate program.